 Most people sadly store these crucial documents at home, so a meticulous search of all paperwork is needed.
 Where the precaution of safe storage has been taken up, most providers just send a one-page letter confirming receipt and you’ll never hear from them again.
 So if that letter is lost……

-Under the Will Custodian system, there is a copy for the person whose Will it is, plus laminated storage certificates (hard to lose!) for them AND their executors.
+Under the Will Custodian system, there is a copy for the person document whose it is, plus laminated storage certificates (hard to lose!) for them AND their executors.
 On top of that, there is an annual newsletter and checklist sent out, and a monthly or annual direct debit.
 So if we are storing it, you won’t be reading this page.
 Is your Legal Planning secure?
 Look at the bank statements to see if anyone is being paid for storage, and check with the bank/s to see if there is a safe deposit box.
 Some people keep such vital documents at home in inexpensive home safes, but these do get very hot inside if there is a fire, so there is a danger that they could be incinerated.

-Who to ask when trying to find a Will.
+Who to ask when trying to find: